stevecondylios/R-in-Rails/README.md

 ## Tidying this up

-All of the above code can be placed into a single task by creating a file in `/tasks` called `scheduler.rake`, and wrapping all the above code between the following blocks:
+All of the above code can be placed into a single task by creating a file in `/tasks` called `scheduler.rake`, and wrapping all the above code between the next two code chunks:

 ```ruby
 desc "This task is called by the Heroku scheduler add-on"
 task :example_usage => :environment do
 ```

-Code goes here
+(code goes here)

 ```ruby
 end
 ```